Sophomore Year - Connect

 If you are interested in study abroad, start researching options early to be sure you apply within deadline dates.
 You can find information about study abroad programs in the Education Abroad office.

 Visit the Career Services Center website to take career-related assessments to guide academic and career decisions based on your interests and aptitudes.
-After completing an assessment, you can meet with a career counselor to review your results.

 Get active with student clubs and organizations